veudal/SecretChat/README.md

 # Getting started

 - Start the [download here](https://github.com/SagMeinenNamen/SecretChat/raw/main/SecretChat-Installer.exe) and open the installer to install Secret Chat.
-- Now you just have to set your username and a code that you will receive from me (just ask).
+- Now you just have to set your username and a code that you will receive from me (just ask, Discord: Armin#2682).
 - Now you are ready to go.